John Whitmire: End to special last meals

-AC in prisons
+A/C in prisons

-In 2021, Whitmire stirred controversy by responding to questions about the lack of air conditioning in prisons by saying: “You know, we can talk about this all day, it’s not gonna change.
+In 2011, Whitmire responded to questions about the lack of air conditioning in prisons by saying: "You know, we can talk about this all day, it's not gonna change.
 The prisons are hot.
-They’re uncomfortable.
-And the real solution is, don’t commit a crime and you stay at home and be cool.
-We’re not gonna air condition them.
-One, we don’t want to.
-Number two, we couldn’t afford it if we wanted to.”
-Whitmire's quote was featured the following month on a segment on Last Week Tonight with John Oliver criticizing Texas for not air conditioning its prisons, exacerbating medical conditions and even causing the death of some prisoners.
-Heat has killed numerous prisoners and cost Texas taxpayers million of dollars in wrongful death suits brought by victims' families.
+They're uncomfortable.
+And the real solution is, don't commit a crime and you stay at home and be cool.
+We're not gonna air condition them.
+One, we don't want to.
+Number two, we couldn't afford it if we wanted to."
+Whitmire's quote was featured in a 2021 segment on Last Week Tonight with John Oliver criticizing Texas for not air conditioning its prisons, exacerbating medical conditions and even causing the deaths of some prisoners.
+Heat has killed numerous prisoners and cost Texas taxpayers millions of dollars in wrongful death suits brought by victims' families.

 Redistricting

-In 2003, Whitmire was one of the "Texas Eleven", a group of Democrats who fled the state for New Mexico in 2003 in a quorum-busting effort aimed at preventing the passage of redistricting legislation that would have benefited Texas Republicans.
+In 2003, Whitmire was one of the "Texas Eleven", a group of Democrats who fled the state for New Mexico in a quorum-busting effort aimed at preventing the passage of redistricting legislation that would have benefited Texas Republicans.
 He ultimately returned to the legislature, creating a quorum and undoing the efforts of the rest of the Texas Eleven.
+Whitmire was strongly criticized by Democrats and praised by some Republicans, who were able to redraw the maps.

 Ethics

-During the 1990s, Whitmer was the subject of several controversies related to potential conflicts of interest with clients and employers stemming from his position on the Senate Criminal Justice Committee.
+During the 1990s, Whitmire was the subject of several controversies related to potential conflicts of interest with clients and employers stemming from his position on the Senate Criminal Justice Committee.

-In 1993, weeks after passing a bill benefitting the Houston Firefighters' Relief and Retirement Fund, Whitmer was hired by the Fund as a Washington, D.C. lobbyist.
+In 1993, weeks after passing a bill benefitting the Houston Firefighters' Relief and Retirement Fund, Whitmire was hired by the Fund as a Washington, D.C. lobbyist.
 The Fund allowed the contract to expire following public scrutiny.
-In 1995, Whitmer came under investigation by the Harris County district attorney's office for taking a job with a state agency whose funding he oversaw via the Senate Criminal Justice Committee.
+In 1995, Whitmire came under investigation by the Harris County district attorney's office for taking a job with a state agency whose funding he oversaw via the Senate Criminal Justice Committee.
 The district attorney eventually cleared him of wrongdoing.
-Whitmer also came under criticism from watchdog groups and colleagues for hiring a friend as a consultant to the Criminal Justice Committee.
+Whitmire also came under criticism from watchdog groups and colleagues for hiring a friend as a consultant to the Criminal Justice Committee.

+From 2013 to 2016, Whitmire received $25,000 from PACs and executives affiliated with GEO Group, CoreCivic, and Correct Care Solutions, a for-profit prison health services company.
+He received contributions while chairing the Texas Senate Criminal Justice Committee which determines the outcome of bills related to TDCJ, prison conditions, and programs that would further privatize the prison system.
+He was amongst the top 5 recipients of private prison money, other recipients included Gov. Greg Abbott and the Senate Republican Caucus.